 - invite them to interview.

-If your son or daughter receives an offer from NTU, it’ll come with a detailed information pack – after attending our open days, they should now be getting to grips with the subject and the university, and nearing a decision.
+If your son, daughter or young person receives an offer from NTU, it’ll come with a detailed information pack – after attending our open days, they should now be getting to grips with the subject and the university, and nearing a decision.
 They’ll also start to receive information that’s more specifically relevant to their course – this includes invitations to tailored open events, for individual Schools.
 They’ll have the opportunity to meet with NTU students and teaching staff, and really get a sense of what’s on offer here.

-As the UCAS deadline approaches, we’ll send your son or daughter a courtesy reminder – at a busy time, this ensures that they reply to our offer.
+As the UCAS deadline approaches, we’ll send your son, daughter or young person a courtesy reminder – at a busy time, this ensures that they reply to our offer.

 After results day

-If your son or daughter’s met the conditions of our offer, we’ll be emailing them to confirm their place at NTU.
+If your son, daughter or young person has met the conditions of our offer, we’ll be emailing them to confirm their place at NTU.
 We’ll send this confirmation through the post, too, along with our Starting at NTU guide.
 Our Welcome Week team will also be in touch – so again, make sure that their contact details and postal address are up to date with UCAS.